 Water areas on mounds and berms and near buildings more often, where reflected heat dries the turf.

-Begin mowing as soon as there is something to mow.
+Begin mowing as soon as there is something to mow, even before the new sod is rooted.
 It is important that mowing not be delayed too long.

 Cut high the first time, but gradually and deliberately lower the cut-height.
 Find the ideal cutting height for your turf type in these maintenance guides.